GeneralBots/BotBook/site/src/pages/index.md

 ### Accessing Your Bot

 Once the server is running, you can access your bot at `http://localhost:4242/`.
 This local server allows you to interact with your bot and test its functionality in real-time.
+If you want to publish without password, define [ADMIN_OPEN_PUBLISH](./docs/chapter-07-gbot-reference#enviroment-variables-reference) as true in BotServer .env file.

 To publish bot packages and initiate a conversation with the bot, use the command: